Center for Information Technology Services

 Notice Concerning Passwords and Password Protected Screensavers

-Additional policies issued by schools and departments may be applicable to your use of UM computing resources.
-View the latest UM Computer Workstation Security Policy and other computing policies.
+Additional policies issued by schools and departments may be applicable to your use of UMB computing resources.
+View the latest UMB Computer Workstation Security Policy and other computing policies.

 Information about the Campus Anti-SPAM Service